amarmate/ML50-2023/README.md

 # Machine Learning group project 2023
 In this file, you can write anything relevant to the work we are doing.

+## Good coding practices to ensure good colaboration
+1. __Readability:__ Your code will be read by everyone in this group, and as such, we should all strive for good code readability.
+Explaining most of what you did on your code with comments will help.
+2. __Modularity:__ Break down your code into smaller, reusable modules or functions to promote reusability and maintainability.
+3. __Consistency:__ Follow consistent coding style and naming conventions to ensure uniformity across the project.

 ## To Do List
+- Individual performance of the data handling on a separate jupyter notebook
+- Selection of the best of each work
+- Exporting the processed data to the Data folder to continue to the binary classification

 ## Objectives
 __1. Handling the data:__